h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * Attributes such as User-Password, Tunnel-Password, and MS-MPPE keys are sent encoded as "text" ({{RFC8044, Section 3.4}}) or "octets" ({{RFC8044, Section 3.5}}), without the previous MD5-based obfuscation.
 This obfuscation is no longer necessary, as the data is secured and kept private through the use of TLS,

-* The conclusion of the efforts stemming from {{RFC6421}} is that crypto-agility in RADIUS is best done via a TLS wrapper, and not by extending the RADIUS protcol.
+* The conclusion of the efforts stemming from {{RFC6421}} is that crypto-agility in RADIUS is best done via a TLS wrapper, and not by extending the RADIUS protocol.

 * {{RFC5176}} is updated to allow the Error-Cause attribute to appear in Access-Reject packets.